 The Federalist Society for Law and Public Policy Studies is a group of conservatives and libertarians interested in the current state of the legal order.
 It is founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
 The Society seeks both to promote an awareness of these principles and to further their application through its activities.
 This entails reordering priorities within the legal system to place a premium on individual liberty, traditional values, and the rule of law.
 It also requires restoring the recognition of the importance of these norms among lawyers, judges, law students and professors.
 In working to achieve these goals, the Society has created a conservative and libertarian intellectual network that extends to all levels of the legal community.
 To learn more about the Federalist Society go to www.fed-soc.org.

 The First Generation Professionals Association aims to create a community that will serve as a network for St. Mary’s University School of Law students who are the first in their immediate families to enter the legal field.

 HLSA encourages the enrollment of and provides support to Hispanic law students.
 In addition to its social and fund-raising events the Association participates in regional and national conferences.
 HLSA also hosts an internal moot court competition from which students are selected to represent St. Mary’s in the Hispanic National Bar Association’s Moot Court Competition.
 Membership is open to all students regardless of ethnic background.

-Immigration Law Association
+Immigration Law Student Association